-Star formation rates (SFRs) of the central galaxy can be used to gauge the efficiency of cooling at the core of the cluster, assuming that the hot ICM cools and forms stars~\citep{1989McNamara,2008ODea,2011McDonald,2016McDonald}.
-A typical central cluster galaxy has little-to-no star formation, on average $\sim$1\% of the predicted cooling is observed in stars~\citep{2008ODea}, presumably because AGN feedback is preventing the ICM from cooling.
-However, the recently-discovered Phoenix cluster has a large SFR in its central galaxy, corresponding to $\sim$30\% of the predicted cooling, pointing to a different cooling mechanism or a lack of feedback at the cluster core~\citep{2012McDonald}.
-By computing the SFR in PKS1353-341 and comparing to the cooling rate, we can get a better understanding of the heating/cooling balance in the cluster core.
+The SFRs of the central galaxy can be used to gauge the efficiency of cooling at the core of the cluster, assuming that the hot ICM cools and forms stars~\citep{1989McNamara,2008ODea,2011McDonald,2016McDonald}.
+A typical central cluster galaxy has little to no star formation; on average $\sim$1\% of the predicted cooling is observed in stars~\citep{2008ODea}, presumably because AGN feedback prevents the ICM from cooling.
+However, the recently discovered Phoenix cluster has a high SFR in its central galaxy, corresponding to $\sim$30\% of the predicted cooling, pointing to a different cooling mechanism or a lack of feedback at the cluster core~\citep{2012McDonald}.
+By computing the SFR in PKS1353-341 and comparing to the cooling rate, we can get a better understanding of the heating-cooling balance in the cluster core.

 The SFR for PKS1353-341 is computed using available archival UV data from the \textit{GALEX} Mission Archive.
-Based on the aperture UV flux, we estimate a SFR for PKS1353-341 of $6.2\pm3.6\,\rm{M_\odot}/\rm{yr}$, using the empirically-derived star formation rate estimators from~\citet{2002Rosa-Gonz}, which include intrinsic extinction corrections.
+Based on the aperture UV flux, we estimate an SFR for PKS1353-341 of $6.2\pm3.6\,M_\odot\,\rm{yr^{-1}}$, using the empirically-derived star formation rate estimators from~\citet{2002Rosa-Gonz}, which include intrinsic extinction corrections.

-The star formation rate of $\sim$6 $\rm{M_\odot}/\rm{yr}$ for PKS1353-341 is average, compared to other cool core clusters.
-The SFR in this cluster should not come as a surprise since we know that cool gas is available, as evidenced by the presence of the central X-ray bright (i.e., accreting) AGN.
-With a larger sample size from the \textit{CHiPS} survey, we could consider how SFR depends on the two modes of AGN feedback (kinetic vs quasar).
+The SFR of $\sim$6 $M_\odot\,\rm{yr^{-1}}$ for PKS1353-341 is average, compared to those of other cool-core clusters.
+The SFR in this cluster should not come as a surprise since we know that cool gas is available, as evidenced by the presence of a central X-ray bright (i.e., accreting) AGN.
+With a larger sample size from the CHiPS survey, we could consider how the SFR depends on the two modes of AGN feedback (kinetic versus quasar).
 This will lead us to a better understanding of the physics around the accretion disk and how accretion relates to different feedback modes in the center of clusters.